chandrdubey/YelpCamp-Files/README.md

 ## Style the campgrounds page

 Add a better header/title
-Make campgrounds display in a grid
+Make campgrounds display in a grid.
 ## Style the Navbar and Form

 Add a navbar to all templates